percona/tokudb-docs/source/variables.rst

 ``tokudb_cache_size``

   This variable configures the size in bytes of the TokuDB cache table.
 The default cache table size is 1/2 of physical memory.
-Tokutek highly recommends using the default setting if using buffered IO, if using direct IO then consider setting this parameter to 80% of available memory.
+Percona highly recommends using the default setting if using buffered IO, if using direct IO then consider setting this parameter to 80% of available memory.

   Consider decreasing ``tokudb_cache_size`` if excessive swapping is causing performance problems.
 Swapping may occur when running multiple mysql server instances or if other running applications use large amounts of physical memory.